paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-033-emblems-insignia-and-names.md

 ### Statutory Notes

 #### Constitutionality
-For information regarding constitutionality of this section as amended by Pub.
-L. 101–131, see Congressional Research Service, The Constitution of the United States of America: Analysis and Interpretation, Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court.
+For information regarding the constitutionality of this section as amended by Pub.
+L. 101–131, see the Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court on the Constitution Annotated website, constitution.congress.gov.

 #### Amendments
 1989—Subsec. (a).
 Pub.
 L. 101–131, § 2(a), amended subsec. (a) generally.
 Prior to amendment, subsec. (a) read as follows: “Whoever knowingly casts contempt upon any flag of the United States by publicly mutilating, defacing, defiling, burning, or trampling upon it shall be fined not more than $1,000 or imprisoned for not more than one year, or both.”